 The story follows the journey of a silver bracelet, with a ten-pointed star charm, as it travels from the city of Istanbul to a small medieval manor, Barrecombe Hall, on the coast of Dorset, England.

 Those who come to possess the bracelet, either bask in its magic or cannot escape its curse, depending on how the bracelet came into their ownership: by right or by stealth.
 Those who become merely caretakers learn nothing of the bracelet’s benevolent or deadly charm.

 The story begins when a servant girl escapes from certain death, with the bracelet, thinking it was hers to take…..

-The story ends in the early twentieth century when a mother, out of love for her dying daughter, makes her a promise: one that she knows will be difficult to keep.
+A Most Unusual Charm ends in the early twentieth century, when a mother, out of love for her dying daughter, makes her a promise – one she knows will be impossible to keep.

 The second book in the series, A Most Unusual Gift, continues in the twenty first century, when a dying mother, gives her daughter the silver bracelet with a ten-pointed star charm …..